alexiszamanidis/.ubuntu_bootstrap/README.md

 -   Bootstrap your new Ubuntu System
 -   Never reconfigure your System ever again

+**The script is generic so that everyone can download and configure their system** as soon as possible.
+It will ask you to give your GIT Full name, GIT email and UNIX username.

 **Tested on a new unmodified Windows Subsystem - Ubuntu 20.04 LTS**

 ### Usage